 An exhaustive search took place and an amazing site was located.
 Thanks to the invaluable assistance of some of our longtime supporters, we were quickly able to review county building records, zoning requirements, have the property inspected and tour the property several times with real estate professionals, a contractor and others.
 The 40-acre property (yes 40 acres!) located on Mission Road in Bellingham includes a large lodge type building, several outbuildings including pole buildings, barns, greenhouses – and is fully fenced.
 The property may be familiar to some who have lived in Whatcom County for years – it’s the old Anderson Creek Lodge.
 It’s a fantastic property and located only 12 minutes from our Division Street shelter.
 The property is large enough for our current and any future needs for generations to come.

-While there is still so much work left to be done, we were able to move operations in late June, 2021 into our beautiful new wildlife rehabilitation center.
+We were able to move operations in late June of 2021 into our beautiful new wildlife rehabilitation center.
 There is still a tremendous amount of work needed on the property to allow us to settle into our new home and provide the best services possible for injured and orphaned wildlife in our community.
-But already our new wildlife center has allowed us to operate more efficiently, effectively and humanely to serve our mission and the animals in our care.
+But already, our new wildlife center has allowed us to operate more efficiently, effectively, and humanely to serve our mission and the animals in our care.

 The Whatcom Humane Society wishes to provide public recognition for persons, companies and organizations that generously support our efforts to move into our wonderful new facility.
 Current naming opportunities include: